nehalmr/nehalmr/README.md

 ## 🚀 About Me

-I'm a **Software Engineer (DevSecOps)**, currently designing and delivering **100+ Spring Boot microservices** on Azure for a BFS client.
+I'm a **Java Backend Engineer (DevSecOps)** at Cognizant, working with **ING Bank's Core Banking team** on a **50+ service Spring Boot platform** on Azure — where I've personally designed, developed, and delivered **2+ services** through production.
 I'm a multidisciplinary engineer and researcher passionate about building scalable, secure, and innovative solutions spanning **software development, DevOps, cloud computing, IoT, and artificial intelligence**.

 - 🔭 Currently building **scalable cloud-native microservices**, **observability tooling**, and **Generative AI / LLMOps solutions**.
 - 🌱 Actively learning about **quantum computing**, **bioinformatics**, and **cloud-native architectures**.